-There are a number of reasons why people develop travel anxiety but it mostly comes down to having a particularly traumatic experience while travelling.
+There are a number of reasons why people develop travel anxiety, but it mostly comes down to having a particularly traumatic experience while traveling.
 Those who already struggle with anxiety will often develop fears after reading about plane crashes, illnesses or general dangers, causing them to overthink a trip that they should be excited about.
-Anxiety is linked to a specific part of the brain and research shows that genetics does play a role too.

-Yes, there is actually a positive side to anxiety.
-When you spend time preparing for potential problems such as lost luggage, illness or flight delays, you will leave for your trip feeling more relaxed and in control.
-With this being said, it’s important to remember that you can’t plan for every eventuality and some things really are out of your control, so rather focus on what you can control and prepare accordingly.
+Having the details handy will help keep your travel anxiety at bay.
+With that being said, it’s important to remember that you can’t plan for every eventuality and some things really are out of your control, so instead focus on what you can control and prepare accordingly.

-If this is your first time in a new city or country, read up!
-Along with preparing for your trip and looking at aspects such as visas, do some additional research and reading in order to make your trip more comfortable.
-Look at things such as:
+If this is your first time in a new city or country, consider this your homework.
+Preparing for your trip doesn’t have to be all visa applications and bookings.
+Fit in some additional research to make your trip more comfortable.
+Learn about things such as:

 - Local emergency numbers